kachristensen/Current-Dnd-Campaigns/Session Notes/8 - Title - Date.md

 				- Religion checks - we know about a cult called The Hive Eternal worshipping the Apex Queen.
 Her real name isn't really mentioned since some kind of connection gets established if so.
 					- META: Rem and Lewis know, Xi'Talla, mother of plagues.
 When a person plunges further into her madness, they become chitinous.
 				- Goal of the cult is to awaken her, the Broodmother, she will extinguish all life and rebuild from the ground off.
+			- Rem talked back to him, said it's not free will if we have to do what they say.
+	- He said the Rexum is the "god's" pawn in their scheme, asked why we serve him.

 - TODO: Ask Chris about the bodies on the sarcophagus, anyone